A New Look at the Position Operator in Quantum Theory: Status of the position operator in quantum theory

-However, a natural problem arises what happens to photons which can travel from distant objects to Earth even for billions of years.
-For example, as shown in Sec. \ref{experiment}, in the case when the major part of photons emitted by stars are in wave packet states (what is the most probable scenario) the effect of WPS for photons emitted even by close stars is so strong that we should see not separate stars but rather an almost continuous background from all stars.
-In addition, data on relic radiation and gamma-ray bursts, signals from radio antennas to planets and space probes, signals from space probes and signals from pulsars show no signs of spreading of photon wave functions.
-We call those facts the WPS paradoxes.
-The consideration given in the present paper shows that the reason of the paradoxes is that standard position operator is not consistently defined.
-Hence the inconsistent definition of the position operator is not only an academic problem but leads to the above paradoxes.
+A natural problem arises what happens to photons which can travel from distant objects to Earth even for billions of years.
+As shown in Sec. \ref{experiment}, standard theory predicts that, as a consequence of WPS, wave functions of such photons will have the size of the order of millions or billions kilometers or even more.
+Does this contradict observations?
+We argue that it does and the reason of the paradox is that standard position operator is not consistently defined.
+Hence the inconsistent definition of the position operator is not only an academic problem but leads to the above paradox.

-Usual arguments in favor of choosing the standard position and momentum operators are that these operators have correct properties in semiclassical approximation.
-However, the requirement that an operator should have correct properties in semiclassical approximation does not define the operator unambiguously.
+In view of the fact that the coordinate and momentum representations are related to each other by the Fourier transform, one might think that the position and momentum operators are on equal footing.
+However, this is not the case for the following reasons.
+In quantum theory each elementary particle is described by an irreducible representation (IR) of the symmetry algebra.
+For example, in Poincare invariant theory the set of momentum operators represents three of ten linearly independent representation operators of the Poincare algebra and hence those operators are consistently defined.
+On the other hand, among the representation operators there is no position operator.
+So the assumption that the position operator in momentum representation is $i\hbar\partial /\partial {\bf p}$ should be substantiated.

+Consider first a one-dimensional case.
+As argued in textbooks (see e.g. Ref. \cite{LLIII}), if the mean value of the $x$ component of the momentum $p_x$ is rather large, the definition of the coordinate operator $i\hbar \partial/\partial p_x$ can be justified but this definition does not have a physical meaning in situations when $p_x$ is small.
+This is clear even from the fact that if $p_x$ is small then $exp(ip_xx/\hbar)$ is not a rapidly oscillating function of $x$.

+Consider now the three-dimensional case.
+If all the components $p_j$ ($j=1,2,3$) are rather large then all the operators $i\hbar \partial/\partial p_j$ can have a physical meaning.
+A semiclassical wave function $\chi({\bf p})$ in momentum space should describe a narrow distribution around the mean value ${\bf p}_0$.
+Suppose now that coordinate axes are chosen such ${\bf p}_0$ is directed along the $z$ axis.
+Then the mean values of the $x$ and $y$ components of the momentum operator equal zero and the operators $i\hbar \partial/\partial p_j$ cannot be physical for $j=1,2$, i.e. in directions perpendicular to the particle momentum.
+The situation when a definition of an operator is physical or not depending on the choice of coordinate axes is not acceptable.
+Hence standard definition of the position operator is not physical.